rgalanakis/robgforpps/_pages/one-city.md

 PPS must explicitly encourage families and students to get to school by walking and biking, well beyond window dressing.
 They should work with [Bike Bus PDX](https://bikebuspdx.org) on creating daily Bike Bus routes at _every_ PPS school, and a system that would allow children to attend without an adult, like the yellow school bus works.

+**One City Policy: Treat increased physical activity to and from school as the powerful educational intervention it is, and support it as such.**

-Additionally, PBOT SRTS has a Bike Training program that is nowhere near big enough to support PPS.
+PBOT has a Bike Training program that is nowhere near big enough to support PPS.
 These classes, done during gym for 3 weeks, are popular with students and give them the tools they need for independence and getting to school.
-PPS could provide bike training at all schools each year for low cost, likely covered through grant funding, but it needs to look at transportation more broadly.
+PPS could provide bike training at all schools each year for low cost, much of it covered through grant funding.

 Studies show this additional exercise could lead to a significant increase in test scores and attendance.
+It would also improve how kids get around the city, and help re-establish Portland's cultural capital.
 And it would be basically free for PPS.

-**Multi-solving policy: Treat increased physical activity to and from school as the powerful educational intervention it is, and support it as such.**

-**Multi-solving policy: Incorporate bike education into K-8 education at all schools to establish independence and healthy habits.**
+**One City Policy: Incorporate bike education into K-8 education at all schools to establish independence and healthy habits.**

 {% include sectionend.html %}